KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-11-Numerical-Integration-Gaussian-Hermite-Quadrature.md

     \end{aligned}\tag{12}
 $$

-Its corresponding code is as follows,
+Its corresponding python code is as follows,

 ```python
 import numpy as np